swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ---
 ---
+# NOTE: we have now switched to LaTeX for formatting.

 # Good Enough Practices for Scientific Computing

 *   Jenny Bryan, Karen Cranston, Justin Kitzes, Lex Nederbragt, Tracy Teal, and Greg Wilson